4dsoftware/elemcor/README.md

 IsoCor performs correction based on combinatorics without considering ressolution effect.
 When instrument resolution is extremely low, ElemCor is identical to IsoCor.
 When instrument resolution is extremely high, ElemCor performs no correction at all.
 Therefore, the amount of correction perform by ElemCor is monotonically dependent on instrument resolution.

-## Trouble Shooting
+4. What is the expected processing time?

-1. The results do not come out in the table after a minute.

-Please check if the correct tracer is selected, as the warning message suggests.
+The example files shown in Fig. 2 can be processed within 10 seconds on a 2.6GHz Core i7 processor, and 20 seconds on a 1.5GHz Core i5 processor.
+If the results do not come out within a minute, please check whether the correct tracer is selected, as the warning message suggests.
 If the 15N data are loaded, but C or S is selected as tracer, then the software tool would not run properly.
 This is because some compounds may not have C or S in their formula, and the algorithm will report error if the tracer is not present in the compound.

 ## Support for Other Platforms